fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/disaster/agency/spending.md

 ## Filter (object)
 + `def_codes` (required, array[DEFC], fixed-type)
++ `award_type_codes` (optional, array[AwardTypeCodes], fixed-type)
+    + Only to be used when `"spending_type": "award"`
+    + If ANY award type codes are provided, obligation and outlay spending amounts will be summed for the distinct set of toptier agencies, whose subtier agencies funded awards -- awards of the type given by `award_type_codes` -- linked to `FinancialAccountsByAwards` records (which are derived from DABS File C).
+    + If this parameter is not provided, obligation and outlay spending amounts will be summed for a different set of agencies: the distinct set of toptier agencies "owning" appropriations accounts used in funding _any_ award spending for this disaster (i.e. from agencies "owning" Treasury Account Symbol (TAS) accounts on `FinancialAccountsByAwards` records, which are derived from DABS File C).
 + `query` (optional, string)
     A "keyword" or "search term" to filter down results based on this text snippet